RoboSDK/Flow/README.md

 At t1 The first transformer receives the first message and transforms it, and at the same time the producer begins producing a second piece of data.

-This keeps going until all 4 operations are constantly communicating information to the final receiver with some frequency.
+This keeps going until all 4 functions are constantly communicating information to the final receiver with some frequency.

 <a name="1-3-Cancellation"></a>